briansimiyuj/doctor-appointment-app/README.md

       i.
 Fill the contact details from the ProfileContext and display it

     c.
 Create a Basic Info component and mount it on Profile Info component
+    d.
+Add a button to edit the profile to Profile Page